brevettiai/brevettiai-docs/docs/developers/intro.md

 * Configures and tracks experiments and gives a managed artifact repository
 * Provides a seamless switch to *operations/production* once the model design phase is over

 The documentation has three main sections detailing the platform REST interfaces, and python code that can be used for task automation.
-It details the training job API's and features, and, finally, there are a number of tuturials that may assist in getting familiar with the python package.
+It details the training job API's and features, and, finally, there are a number of tutorials that may assist in getting familiar with the python package and a public repository with a small application sample [Telescope application bitbucket repository](https://bitbucket.org/criterionai/telescope/src/master/).